 This is a fantastic recipe for whole wheat bread that I found online some time ago at a site called Six Sisters Stuff.
 I believe it was under the title of “6 Loaves of Whole Wheat Bread in an Hour!”.
 I’ve tweaked it a bit adding blackstrap molasses and multi-grain hot cereal.
 It’s one of my favorite bread recipes because it yields 6 (count ’em!) loaves making it well worth my time and it’s one of the fastest yeast breads out there.
 It has a tender crumb yet is robust enough to carry a hefty chicken salad or get a BLT to your mouth without falling apart.
 The honey and molasses lend a sweetness to the bread and it’s 100% whole wheat with the exception of the hot cereal.
 In other words, there is NO white flour involved so it’s super healthful.
 I used my stand-up Kitchen Aid mixer which was certainly strong enough to work this huge amount of flour but I had to be really careful not to make a mess.
 My bowl holds 5 quarts so it just barely held it all.
 It’s a pretty large amount of flour but incorporate it slowly and it’ll be just fine.
 Make certain your water is no hotter than 110° or you’ll kill your yeast and have to start over.
 Oh, and nonstick spray works better than oiling the pans by hand.
-Have fun and don’t forget to share!
+The loaves freeze beautifully if carefully wrapped.
+Just make certain to keep out as much air as possible.
+So have fun and don’t forget to share!

 - 6 cups water between 100° and 110°